Quitting Alcohol Use Can Reduce Cancer Risk

 - 1.5 ounces of 80-proof liquor.)

-Higher breast cancer risk has been associated with just a few drinks a week, so the risk is not limited to heavy drinking.
+Higher breast cancer risk has been linked to having just a few drinks a week, so the risk is not limited to heavy drinking.

-Smoking cigarettes and other tobacco product use puts you at higher risk for cancers of the mouth, throat, voice box, and esophagus.
-Tobacco and alcohol use together cause many more of these cancers than either cause on their own.
+Smoking cigarettes and using other tobacco products puts you at higher risk for cancers of the mouth, throat, voice box, and esophagus.
+Tobacco and alcohol use together cause many more of these cancers than either cause on its own.

-If you are a moderate to heavy drinker, you can decrease your risk of cancers associated with alcohol by cutting down alcohol use or stopping.
-It may be hard at first to deal with alcohol withdrawal symptoms and may be even harder to stop drinking entirely, but it will improve your health.
-Your healthcare provider can help you create a plan if you decide to quit drinking to manage the symptoms of withdrawal, especially if you are a heavy drinker.
+If you are a moderate to heavy drinker, you can decrease your risk of cancers linked to alcohol by cutting down alcohol use or stopping.
+It may be hard at first to deal with alcohol withdrawal symptoms and can be even harder to stop drinking entirely, but it will improve your health.
+Your healthcare provider can help you make a plan if you decide to quit drinking to manage the symptoms of withdrawal, especially if you are a heavy drinker.
 After 15-20 years of being alcohol-free, your risk of esophageal or head and neck cancer does decrease, though it does not ever reach that of a never drinker.